tzuntar/PlayerManagement/Config.md

-# Configuration File Values
+# Configuration File Structure

-The following is the structure of the config file as of PlayerManagement 1.6:
+The following is the structure of the config file as of PlayerManagement 1.7:

 ```yaml
 General: